ivadomed/model-spinal-rootlets/README.md

 ## Model Overview

-The model was trained on T2-weighted and MP2RAGE images and provides semantic (i.e., level-specific) segmentation of C2-T1 dorsal and ventral spinal nerve rootlets.
+The model was trained on T2-weighted and MP2RAGE (T1-weighted INV1 and INV2, and UNIT1) images and provides semantic (i.e., level-specific) segmentation of
+C2-T1 dorsal and ventral spinal nerve rootlets.

 ## How to use the model